Kaluaʻehu

 We must earn our cred every single day, by contributing to the health and ea of this community.

-Together, we can create a Lahaina where
+Together, we can create a Lahaina where those that left can come home to.

 We don’t have to keep watching our people leave.